Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Abstract

 \section{Abstract}

 We introduce \textit{tessellation} of the filled Julia sets for hyperbolic and parabolic quadratic maps.
 Then the dynamics inside their Julia sets are organized by tiles which work like external rays outside.
-We also construct continuous families of pinching semiconjugacies associated with hyperblic-to-parabolic degenerations \textit{without} using quasiconformal deformation.
-Instead we use tessellation and investigation on the hyperbolic-to-parabolic degeneration of linearizing coordinates inside the Julia set.
+We also construct continuous families of pinching semiconjugacies associated with hyperbolic-to-parabolic degenerations \textit{without} using quasiconformal deformation.
+Instead we use tessellation and investigation on the hyperbolic-to-parabolic degeneration of linearizing coordinates inside the Julia sets.